 In short, the church can only open if it is safe to do so Volunteers are therefore essential.
 So if you are able to volunteer as a Steward at the Masses and/or a “Sanitiser” of the church after each opening, please let Father Neil know.

 Having determined that it would be impracticable to open at 2 meters social distancing, the church will be spaced at “1 metre +” this will allow 62 individuals to attend each Mass; obviously there is flexibility in this, since a household can sit in one pew together.
-However, this provision requires that those attending must wear a face covering and from Saturday 8th August,2020 this becomes mandatory.
+However, this provision requires that those attending must wear a face covering and this is now mandatory.
 There will be no toilet facilities available.
 The “Cry room,” will remain closed and the Repository will only open on demand.